Shawn Foltz

 Shawn Foltz-Emmons (born 21 December 1967) is an American former professional tennis player.

 Tennis career

-A right-handed player from Indianapolis, Foltz was a rising star in junior tennis who was unable to fulfil her promise on the professional tour, in a career which was curtailed by serious wrist injuries.
+From Indianapolis, Foltz was a rising star in junior tennis, but her career on the professional tour was curtailed by wrist injuries.
 She reached a career high ranking of 55 while touring as an amateur and was runner-up at the 1984 Japan Open.

-Following a series of wrist surgeries for a congenital bone disorder, she took up a scholarship to the University of Indiana and despite further injury complications made it to the top of the collegiate tennis rankings in 1988.
+Following a series of wrist surgeries for a congenital bone disorder, she received a scholarship to the University of Indiana, and despite further injuries, she made it to the top of the collegiate tennis rankings in 1988.

-From 1989 to 1991 she toured professionally and she is now a psychologist living in Arizona.
+She toured professionally on the WTA tour from 1989 to 1991, and she is now a psychologist living in Arizona.

 Acting

 Foltz starred as tennis player Missy in the 1982 film Spring Fever, with Carling Bassett.